 Welcome to Bell County Water Control & Improvement District No. 1

-Please check back for the agenda for the next Board of Directors Meeting.
+Please check back for the next Board of Directors meeting date and time.

 Our mission is to provide the highest quality water and service to our customers at an affordable rate, to promote a positive attitude and stewardship towards water conservation and support public outreach and education concerning water resources for future use.